Can The Mean Be A Decimal

 Q4: How do outliers affect a decimal mean?

 A4: Outliers (extremely high or low values) can significantly influence the mean, often pulling it away from the central tendency of the data.
 This is true whether the resulting mean is a whole number or a decimal.
-In such cases, the median might be a more robust measure of central tendency.
+In such cases, the median might be a more dependable measure of central tendency.

 Conclusion